rppicomidi/usb_midi_host/README.md

 The most common failure, though, is the descriptor is too long.
 See [Size of the Enumeration Buffer](#size-of-the-enumeration-buffer) for how to address that.

+# About USB MIDI 1.0
+The original MIDI specification was designed to carry a MIDI data stream over a UART-based serial port at 31.25 kbps.
+USB MIDI 1.0 is a transport for carrying the same MIDI messages between a USB Host and a USB Device.
+Unlike the byte-serial transport of a UART serial port, USB sends data in packets, which are groups of bytes.
+Understanding how this driver encodes a MIDI data stream into USB packets will help you properly size data buffers and should help you to understand the sizes returned from the driver's MIDI stream read and write functions.

+You can download the [USB Device Class Specification for MIDI Devices 1.0](https://www.usb.org/sites/default/files/midi10.pdf) for free for all of the details.
+If you are a user of this driver, it will probably help you to review the specification, especially section 4.
+Key concepts:

+- MIDI data flows between a USB MIDI Host and a USB MIDI Device using Bulk endpoints.
+The path from Host to Device uses Bulk Out endpoints, and the path from Device to Host uses Bulk In endponts.
+- On a RP2040 or RP2350, USB MIDI is Full-speed (12Mbps).
+- Full Speed Bulk endpoints are have a maximum payload of 64 bytes but can be as small as 8 bytes.
+Some USB MIDI devices are designed for MIDI 2.0 high speed and can support bulk transfers up to 512 bytes per packet, but if you connect such a device to this USB 2.0 Full Speed host, then data transfers will still be limited to 64 bytes.
+- The serial MIDI byte data stream is encoded into 4-byte packets that move on a Bulk endpoint data transfer.
+    - The first byte in the packet is divided into two 4-bit values.
+        - The most significant 4 bits encode a virtual cable number (CN) 0-15.
+        When you plug a USB MIDI device to a computer and it shows multiple "MIDI Ports" for a single device, each "MIDI Port" is a virtual cable.
+        - The least significant 4 bits contain a Code Index Number (CIN) 0-15.
+        The CIN encodes how many of the remaining 3 bytes of the MIDI packet contain a whole MIDI message or just a part of a system exclusive message.
+        For channel messages, the CIN is the same number as the most significant 4 bits of the status byte.
+    - The remaining 3 bytes in a packet can contain a 1-byte, 2-byte or 3-byte MIDI message, or they can contain data bytes of an ongoing system exclusive message.
+- Since devices support between 8 and 64 bytes per bulk endpoint transfer, USB MIDI devices can handle between 2 and 16 MIDI messages (or sections of a system exclusive message) in one Bulk transfer packet.

+The host learns the maximum number of bytes per Bulk endpoint transfer, the number of virtual cables, the product name string, the string labels for each virtual cable, etc. by reading the USB MIDI device's Device Descriptor, Configuration Descriptor, and String descriptors during enumeration.
+The host enumerates each device after the device is attached directly or via a hub.
+Descriptors are just data structures that describe device capabilities in a standard way.
+For more details, see the USB MIDI Device spec cited above and chapter 9 of [The USB Specification version 2.0](https://www.usb.org/document-library/usb-20-specification).